-Your vCIO is familiar with your IT environment and is involved in business strategy conversations.
-They work with you to create an IT plan that maps out what you need to do to establish a firm technology foundation.
-Then they present ideas on how you can use technology to meet specific objectives.
+Your vCIO is familiar with your IT architecture and is involved in strategic planning conversations.
+They work with you to create a high level IT plan that maps out what you need to do to establish a firm technology foundation and support business goals.
+Then they create a technology strategy document to plan out how you can use technology to meet specific objectives.

 Benefits of Technology Strategy

 Whenever you can move out of the tactical headspace for a moment and think strategically, you have the opportunity to make changes that have lasting impact.
 Let’s consider a few of the benefits of technology strategy to see what that impact looks like.